lorint/brick/README.md

-You can use The Brick in several ways -- from taking a quick peek inside an existing data set, with full ability to navigate across associations -- to easily updating and creating data, exporting tables or views out to CSV or Google Sheets -- to importing sets of data, even when each row targets multiple destination tables -- to creating a minimally-scaffolded application one file at a time -- to experimenting with various data layouts, seeing how functional a given database design will be -- and more.
+You can use The Brick in several ways -- from taking a quick peek inside an existing data set, with full ability to navigate across associations -- to easily updating and creating data, exporting tables or views out to CSV or Google Sheets -- to importing sets of data, even when each row targets multiple destination tables -- to auto-creating API endpoints -- to creating a minimally-scaffolded application one file at a time -- to experimenting with various data layouts, seeing how functional a given database design will be -- and more.